Arianee/docs/docs/arianee-event.md

 ## What is an event?

 The Event feature enables a Blockchain wallet, from a Brand or a third party for example, to create an Event on the Blockchain.
 By design, an Event is linked to one and only one Passport.
-An Event can be accepted or rejected by the Brand who issued the Passport or the current owner of the Passport.An Event aims at enriching the History of a Passport.
-To learn more about the Passport History please refer to [the History section](https://docs.arianee.org/docs/arianee-history)
+An Event can be accepted or rejected by the Brand who issued the Passport or the current owner of the Passport.
+An Event aims at enriching the History of a Passport.
+To learn more about the Passport History please refer to [the History section](https://docs.arianee.org/docs/arianee-history).

 ## Event workflow